-The National Planning Policy Framework (NPPF) features four pillars of sustainability; human, social, economic and environmental.
+The National Planning Policy Framework (NPPF) outlines three objectives of sustainable development; economic, social and environmental.
 But it contains little guidance on how these can be assessed and balanced in the context of local decision making.
 This is contributing to an increasingly fragmented system with policymakers unsure of how to grapple the issue as they come under increased pressure to adopt a 'retrofit only' approach during the planning process.

 This report is a timely intervention to help navigate the complexity of decarbonising our built environment.
-It aims to bring greater clarity to planning and investment criteria, which ultimately underpin future development, pinpointing key considerations in determining the best approach taken from case studies and realworld experience.
+It aims to bring greater clarity to planning and investment criteria, which ultimately underpin future development, pinpointing key considerations in determining the best approach taken from case studies and real-world experience.